SueMottet/kickstarter-analysis/README.md

 With that in mind, this analysis README report is focused on funding success based on launch date and goal amounts

 ### Kickstarter Analysis Data
-The data for this analysis and the visualizations was sourced from [Kickstarted data source] (https://www.acrowdfundingwebsite.com)
+* The data for this analysis and the visualizations was sourced from https://www.acrowdfundingwebsite.com

-#### Data date range and number of campaigns included
-The Kickstarter campaign data included in the analysis was for 4114 international Kickstarter campaigns started from 2009 to 2017.
+* The Kickstarter campaign data included in the analysis was for 4114 international Kickstarter campaigns started from 2009 to 2017.

-#### Data campaign outcomes included
-The data includes Kickstarter campaigns that were successful, canceled, failed and live.
+* The data includes Kickstarter campaigns that were successful, canceled, failed and live.

-#### Data campaign goals dollars
-Kickstarter goals in the data ranged from $1 to 100,000,000.00.

-#### Data campaign goals dollars
-Kickstarter goals dollars in the data ranged from $1 to 100,000,000.00.
+* Kickstarter goals dollars in the data ranged from $1 to 100,000,000.00.

-#### Data campaign pledged dollars
-Kickstarter pledged dollars in the data ranged from $1 to 100,000,000.00.
+* Kickstarter pledged dollars in the data ranged from $1 to 100,000,000.00.

 ## Analysis Outcomes